Ready for your first car travel in Italy? Here is our itinerary between two magnificent regions. We start in the Cinque Terre and arrive in Tuscany.

+Would you like to travel by car in Italy to discover enchanting landscapes and picturesque villages?
 The long and exhausting restrictions due to the state of emergency caused by the Covid-19 pandemic have only increased the desire to travel.
 However, as far as finally possible, it is perhaps less prudent to travel by public transport at this historic moment, whereby travelling by private vehicles is more advisable.
 Hence, it seems to be the right moment to organize that on-the-road trip everyone has dreamed of doing at least once in life.
 Do not be discouraged by long distances: sometimes they are shorter than we think.
 The itinerary we report below that starts from the magnificent coastal Ligurian area of the Cinque Terre (Five Lands) to the charming Pisa in the beautiful Tuscany is the perfect example.
-This route between two of the most stunning Italian regions is also easily accessible by car from other European countries, such as France and Spain.
-Even though the distance gets longer, there are more opportunities to live adventures along the way and add further stops to the itinerary.
-For example, starting from Tarragona, you can walk along the magnificent Costa Dorada, stop in the marvellous Barcelona, and then continue and arrive in France, where you can visit the enchanting Marseille and then reach the unique French Riviera scenery.

-Here are some of the advantages of travelling by your means:
+Here are some of the advantages of travelling by car in Italy:

 -You can travel with the whole family, your partner or a group of friends and create adventurous moments that will be part of the trip memories as much as the trip itself;